Re: [bc-gnso] Registry/Registrar Separation

 affiliate park the domain with advertising.
 That name is never

-going be available to a registrant that wants to use it for
+going be available to a registrant that wants to use it for content

-Reality 2: will see Innovative ways to identify and control
+Reality 2: will see Innovative ways to identify and control premium

-phrases suddenly acquire premium value ( h1n1.whatever)
+suddenly acquire premium value ( h1n1.whatever)

 There’s Nothing illegal about that, and new Ry contracts allow